More About Hannah

 Having run out of triathlon distances I thought it would be useful to try and actually get better, rather than go further, and as cycling was by far my weakest discipline I attended a women’s novice race training session at Cyclopark in Kent, run by Huw Williams.
 Coupled with some novice Twilight Races at the circuit, I discovered the world of crit racing, and it turned out to be way more fun that triathlon!
 I was hooked.

 In ‘real life‘ I works as a writer and narrative designer, performer, and academic in the realms of experimental art and video games.
-I’m also a member of the 2017 London Women’s Racing League committee; LWR played a key role in my journey into the sport in 2016, and I’m currently repaying the favour by being their Social Media Secretary.
+I was also a member of the 2017 London Women’s Racing League committee; LWR played a key role in my journey into the sport in 2016, and I enjoyed repaying the favour by being their Social Media Secretary.
+Do follow their work if you’re new to the British women’s domestic racing scene in and around London.